infolnms/NlinTCAsymAnisoModel/README.md

 ## Constitutive model usage manual

-To use the consitutive model provided in `explicitU-D.dll`, define user matirial in abaqus input file using following command:
+To use the consitutive model provided in `explicitU-D.dll`, define user matirial in abaqus input file using the following command:
 ```
 *Material, name=[arbitrary_name]
 *Density